 CWRU Student Organizations

-There are some instances where fees would be charged (reception is held, admission is charged, damage to the Chapel and/or any equipment), but for the most part student groups can book Harkness Chapel once an academic year at no cost.
-Our only requirement is that the event doesn’t take place during the last 2-3 weeks of each semester because we are busy with department concerts and events (events can be booked past the last day of class scheduling permitting).
+There are some instances where fees would be charged (reception is held, admission is charged, damage to the building or any equipment), but for the most part student groups can book Harkness Chapel once an academic year at no cost.
+Our only requirement is that the event doesn’t take place during the last 2 weeks of each semester because we are busy with department concerts and events (events can be booked past the last day of class scheduling permitting).

 Student Event Staff